 What next for rewards.

 The theme of this article has been to share with you some of the key areas that effect and affect rewards within the realm of goal setting and performance management.
 The use of rewards requires a high mix of various considerations from timing to decisions surrounding the appropriate reward to be used.

 For many applications in life and business starting with a simple reward scheme will gain some momentum and positive experiences.
 The key point is to learn from the reactions of yourself and the people within the business and then fine tune in a careful programmed way to design the best effective output possible.

 JAMSO helps people and companies transform their performance.
 We lead in the areas of goal setting, goal management, metrics and performance management.
-Contact us with any questions on this article or other matters you wish to understand about transforming your performance.

 Further Reward Reading and Reference